This post contains affiliate links. We may earn a small commission at no extra cost to you.

 Okunoshima (大久野島) is a small island of about 4 kilometres in circumference in the Seto Inland Sea, administered by Takehara City in Hiroshima Prefecture.
 It has no permanent residents, one resort hotel, and several hundred wild rabbits that roam freely across its paths, lawns, and coastal ruins.

 The rabbits attract the visitors.
-But the question almost everyone asks once they start reading about the island — "are they descendants of the poison gas test rabbits?" — has a clear and documented answer: no. The wartime test animals were culled when the factory was dismantled at the end of the war.
-The current population traces to a single event: in the early 1970s, visiting schoolchildren released a small number of rabbits on the island (the figure commonly given is eight).
-With no natural predators and a steady supply of food from tourists, the colony multiplied to the hundreds it is today.
+But the question almost everyone asks once they start reading about the island — "are they descendants of the poison gas test rabbits?" — has a documented answer: no. Japanese primary sources and experts agree the wartime test animals were euthanized when the chemical-weapons facility was dismantled in 1945; no descendants of that population survive.
+The replacement origin story — a tidy founding release in 1971 — is cleaner, and also incomplete.

 How do I get to Okunoshima?